evgenygrobov/Host_or_SuperHost/README.md

 ---

 ## Conclusion.
 If someone seeking for 'lazy money' by renting out rooms or apts, this project might be helpful for you.
+I counted that 25% of the 46K listings hold by Super Hosts.
 Overall, we found no difference in listing price between Host and Super Host.
 However we also may suspect that Super Host badge may attract more clients on the long time period.
 **What makes someone a superhost?**
 * Airbnb awards the title of “Superhost” to some fraction of its dependable hosts.